How to Use Claude AI for Beginners in 2026 (Free Guide)

 Claude Pro costs $20 a month billed monthly, or roughly $17 a month if you pay annually.
 Here’s what changes when you upgrade — always worth confirming the latest at claude.ai/upgrade since Anthropic updates plan details periodically:

-Claude’s pricing page — Free at $0, Pro at $20/month, and Max plans at $100 and $200/month for heavy users.
+Claude’s pricing page — Free at $0, Pro at $20/month, and higher‑tier Max plans for heavy users.
 Always verify current details at claude.ai/upgrade.

 FeatureFree ($0/mo)Pro ($20/mo)